1. Home

 It lets you set how you would like to display the certificate to your users.
 You can go with Portrait (Vertical) or Landscape (Horizontal).

-QSM Certificate comes with a default “dejavusans” English font, you can go with the default font or can add a different font using Google Fonts.
+QSM Certificate comes with a default “dejavusans” English font, you can go with the default font or add a different font using Google Fonts.
 To add a new font, follow these steps:

 1. Goto Google Fonts